Azure SQL Database Hyperscale FAQ

-Can I create a dedicated endpoint for the read-scale replica
+Can I create a dedicated endpoint for a Read Scale-out replica

-No. You can only connect to read-scale replica by specifying
+No. You can only connect to Read Scale-out replicas by specifying

 Does the system do intelligent load balancing of the read workload

-Can I scale up/down the secondary compute nodes independently of the primary compute
+Can I scale up/down the secondary compute replicas independently of the primary replica

-No. The secondary compute nodes are also used for HA, so they need to be the same configuration as the primary, in the case of a failover.
+No. The secondary compute replica are also used as high availability failover targets, so they need to have the same configuration as the primary to provide expected performance after failover.

 tempdb sizing for my primary compute and my additional secondary compute replicas

-tempdb is configured based on the compute size provisioning, your secondary compute nodes are the same size as the primary compute.
+tempdb database is configured based on the compute size provisioning, your secondary compute replicas are the same size as the primary compute.

-Can I add indexes and views on my secondary compute nodes
+Can I add indexes and views on my secondary compute replicas

-No. Hyperscale databases have shared storage, meaning that all compute nodes see the same tables, indexes and views.
-If you want additional indexes optimized for reads on secondary – you must add them on the primary first.
+No. Hyperscale databases have shared storage, meaning that all compute replicas see the same tables, indexes, and views.
+If you want additional indexes optimized for reads on secondary, you must add them on the primary.

-How much delay is there going to be between the primary and secondary compute node
+How much delay is there going to be between the primary and secondary compute replicas

-From the time a transaction is committed on the primary, depending on the log generation rate, it can either be instantaneous or in low milliseconds.
+From the time a transaction is committed on the primary, depending on current log generation rate, it can either be instantaneous or in low milliseconds.